sandervandevelde/AZ220-training-for-Azure-Digital-Twins-Extended/readme.md

   "description": "Last ingested humidity"
 }
 ```
+I updated the version of the model:

+  dtmi:com:contoso:digital_factory:cheese_factory:cheese_cave_device;2

-*Note*: I reused the same modelid.
-So you need to delete the original model first before adding this one.
+*Note*: So you need to delete all current twins and upload new once usin the XLSX.
+Note, this update can take a while.

-*Note*: After updating the model, it takes a few minutes before the model is available in the graph.

-We updated the ingestion Azure Function to fill these two properties:
+We also updated the ingestion Azure Function to fill these two properties:

 ```
 var bodyJson = Encoding.ASCII.GetString((byte[])deviceMessage["body"]);